unraid/docs/docs/unraid-os/manual/storage-management.md

   for the devices you wish to have encrypted.
 Click on each disk you wish to have encrypted and toggle the filesystem to one of the encrypted options.
-Note, however, that using encryption can complicate recovering from certain types of failure so do not juse this feature just because it is available if you have no need for it.
+Note, however, that using encryption can complicate recovering from certain types of failure so do not use this feature just because it is available if you have no need for it.